nilsmango/project7III/content/tap/manual/_index.md

   - Peak values (2-second hold) are indicated by little horizontal lines in the meter.
 - Below the mixer section, there is a compact Clips View that allows you to interact with clips.
 - Pressing the Side Panel button in the [Footer Bar](#3-2-2-footer-bar) activates the Scene Launch buttons to launch scenes.
+- The same Scene Launch buttons can show scene names and be long-pressed to rename a scene, as described in [Clips View](#3-4-clips-view).

 {{ image_sets(path="content/tap/manual/mixer.jpg", format="auto", op="fit_width", quality=75, alt="7III Tap Mixer View", caption='The Mixer View.') }}